antimatter15/splat/README.md

 ## controls

-- left and right arrows to rotate left and right
+movement (arrow keys)

+- left/right arrow keys to strafe side to side
-- up and down to move forward and back
+- up/down arrow keys to move forward/back
-- space to jump
+- `space` to jump

+camera angle (wasd)

+- `a`/`d` to turn camera left/right
 - `w`/`s` to tilt camera up/down
+- `q`/`e` to roll camera counterclockwise/clockwise

+trackpad
-- `a`/`d` to strafe left and right
+- scroll up/down to orbit down
-- `q`/`e` to tilt camera left/right
+- scroll left/right to orbit left/right
+- pinch to move forward/back
+- ctrl key + scroll up/down to move forward/back
+- shift + scroll up/down to move up/down
+- shift + scroll left/right to strafe side to side

+mouse
-- drag left/right with mouse to rotate left and right
+- click and drag to orbit
-- drag up/down with mouse to move forward and back
+- right click (or ctrl/cmd key) and drag up/down to move forward/back
-- right click and drag to move up/down and left/right
+- right click (or ctrl/cmd key) and drag left/right to strafe side to side

+touch (mobile)
+- one finger to orbit
+- two finger pinch to move forward/back
+- two finger rotate to rotate camera clockwise/counterclockwise
+- two finger pan to move side-to-side and up-down

+other
 - press 0-9 to switch to one of the pre-loaded camera views
+- press `p` to resume default animation

 ## other features